 Overview

 Sports injuries occur during exercise or while participating in a sport.
 Children are particularly at risk for these types of injuries, but adults can get them, too.
-You’re at risk for sports injuries if you:

 / haven’t been regularly active